Atharv3142M/Eco-Sphere/README.md

 ## Team

-Developed as a collaborative hackathon project, EcoSphere aims to deliver an intuitive, scalable, and enterprise-ready ESG management platform that helps organizations achieve measurable sustainability outcomes.
+Developed as a collaborative hackathon project, EcoSphere aims to deliver an intuitive, scalable, and enterprise-ready ESG management platform that helps organizations achieve measurable sustainability outcomes